-Introducing Phibun Mangsahan to Khong Jiam
+Introducing Phibun Mangsahan

-Visitors often stop in the dusty town of Phibun Mangsahan to see a set of rapids called Kaeng Sapheu, just downstream of the Mae Nam Mun river crossing.
-The rocky islets make 'Python Rapids' rise only from end of January until June, but the shady park here makes it a pleasant stop year-round.
-It’s got a Chinese temple, several simple restaurants (most serving frog skins and fish) and countless souvenir shops.
-Many fishermen work here and they'll take you on boat trips (per hour 400B, all day 1500-1800B) where you can see many birds and visit island wats.
-Phibun Mangsahan is also the location of the Ubon immigration office (0 4544 1108; 8.30am-4.30pm Mon-Fri), where visa extensions are available.
-The office is 700m south of the bridge on the way to Chong Mek.
+Thais often stop in the dusty town of Phibun Mangsahan to see a set of rapids called Kaeng Sapheu, just downstream of the Mae Nam Mun bridge.
+The rocky islets make 'Python Rapids' rise between February and May, but the shady park here is a pleasant stop year-round.
+It has a Chinese temple, several simple restaurants (most serving deep-fried frog skins; năng gòp tôrt) and a long line of souvenir shops.
+Many fishermen work here and they'll take you on boat trips in little long-tails: it's 500B for a two-hour trip to an island temple.
+Ask at 'đăaw' restaurant if you'd rather ride a bigger boat (500B per hour), which can hold 20 people.